 Queensland Department of Education

-Terry Gallagher is Director, Curriculum, Teaching and Learning, State Schools – Performance, Queensland Department of Education.
+During the project and at time of writing, Terry Gallagher is Director, Curriculum, State Schools – Teaching, Leadership, Rural and Remote, Queensland Department of Education.
 As a senior officer in the department, Terry is responsible for the implementation of the Australian Curriculum in Queensland State Schools, the Queensland State Schools STEM Strategy and the Health and Wellbeing curriculum provision.
 His role includes developing professional learning and capability development.
 As part of the department’s State Schools Performance section, Terry and his teams use data and school improvement models to develop student learning outcomes.
 This role is focussed on school improvement and as such he works with data analysis and with assessment and moderation practices that effectively support the improvement of student learning outcomes across the state.

 Through his employment, Terry has extensively drawn on current educational research, and in particular, research investigating effective assessment and moderation practices.
 He has used these research findings to guide the formulation of policy and development of professional learning activities for teachers.
 In all of his professional roles there has been a data gathering and analysis component, and he has led teams to use data as an evidence base for project work.